1313e/Civ-V-AP-World/README.md

 # Archipelago for Civilization V

-**Civilization V ap world is in the early stages of testing and may be unstable.**

 ## Required Software

 - Civilization V on the Steam store with both Gods & Kings and Brave New World Expansions.
 Other versions will not work due to adjustments the expansions made to the base game.